aguzmant103/quartz/Blog Vault/Misc - Pending Org/Decentralized Sharing Economy.md

 Two catalyst:
 - efficiency gains of economies of scale are greater
-- efficiency gains of unlocking spare capacity.
-B
+- efficiency gains of unlocking spare capacity

 One new catalyst:
 - One interesting angle is tapping into previously "invisible resources"